aragon/osx/packages/contracts/docs/developer-portal/04-framework-lifecycle/04-sub-processes/02-contract-initialization.md

 First, change the `reinitializer(5)` and make sure that there is a test for it.

-Then do all the initialzation changes and write a note, in which version they have been introduced (for easier traceability).
+Then do all the initialization changes and write a note, in which version they have been introduced (for easier traceability).

 ```solidity
 function initialize(uint256 calldata _a, address calldata _c) external reinitializer(5) {